 Rendering Beef Fat: What to Do with Leftover Chunks

-Butcher and Hunter Equipment & Supplies, Recipes, Tips for Healthy Eating
+Butcher and Hunter Equipment & Supplies, Cured Whole Muscle, Recipes, Tips for Healthy Eating

 If you’ve been rendering beef fat (tallow) and still have chunks left after 24 hours using the wet method, you might wonder if you should render again or if you’ve gotten everything you can.
 Here’s a quick guide and some interesting facts about how this old practice is making its way back into modern homes.